By Michael A. Dragonetti

 - Determine the elevator’s location in the hoistway.

 - Once you have located the elevator, make immediate verbal contact with the passengers and assure them of their safety.
 Ask if anyone is ill or injured.
+Here is where you will determine if you have an FIP situation.

-- If an emergency stop switch is present inside the car, have a passenger, if possible, turn it off and on a few times.
+- If an emergency stop switch is inside the car, have a passenger, if possible, turn it off and on a few times.
 This may restart the elevator.

 - Have a passenger push a couple of floor buttons and/or the “Door Open” button.